 - Local development environment

-To deploy the model to an endpoint, you must provide the following items:
+To deploy the model as a web service, you must provide the following items:

 - The model or ensemble of models.

 - Dependencies required to use the model.
-Examples are a script that accepts requests and invokes the model and conda dependencies.
+For example, a script that accepts requests and invokes the model, conda dependencies, etc.

 - Deployment configuration that describes how and where to deploy the model.

-When deploying to an online endpoint, you can use controlled rollout to enable the following scenarios:
+When deploying to Azure Kubernetes Service, you can use controlled rollout to enable the following scenarios:

 - Create multiple versions of an endpoint for a deployment

-- Perform A/B testing by routing traffic to different deployments within the endpoint.
+- Perform A/B testing by routing traffic to different versions of the endpoint.

-- Switch between endpoint deployments by updating the traffic percentage in endpoint configuration.
+- Switch between endpoint versions by updating the traffic percentage in endpoint configuration.

-For more information, see Controlled rollout of machine learning models.
+For more information, see Controlled rollout of ML models.

 Capture the governance data required for MLOps